LinearSix/with-react/README.md

 cd path/to/app
 ```

-Inspect out all the files Brunch created.
+Take a look at the `public` directory to see what Brunch created.

 ```shell
 la public